Digicel

-Digicel is a Jamaican and Caribbean mobile phone network and home entertainment provider operating in 25 markets worldwide.
+Digicel is a Jamaican-based Caribbean mobile phone network and home entertainment provider operating in 25 markets worldwide.

-Digicel has operated in several countries, including Guyana, Fiji, Haiti, Trinidad and Tobago, St. Lucia, Suriname, and Jamaica.
+Digicel has operated in several countries, including Guyana, Fiji, Haiti, Trinidad and Tobago, Samoa, St. Lucia, Suriname, and Jamaica.
+In 2024 a group of U.S. private equity firms took over control of the company as part of debt restructuring.

 History

 Digicel was founded in 2001 by Irish entrepreneur Denis O'Brien.
 The company launched in April 2001 in Jamaica.
 In March 2003, Digicel expanded to St. Lucia and St. Vincent.
 In 2005, Digicel purchased Cingular Wireless’ Caribbean and Bermudan operations.

 In April 2006, Digicel launched its services in Trinidad and Tobago.
 In May 2006, Digicel began operations in Haïti.
 Between 2006 and 2008, Digicel expanded into the Central American mainland, as well as the Pacific.
 In September 2006, it acquired an unrelated mobile phone provider: Digicel Holdings in El Salvador.

 In 2007, Digicel acquired U*Mobile in Guyana, and launched in Suriname in December.

 OUR court rulings

 In April 2002, Digicel received permission from Jamaica's then-minister of industry, commerce and technology, Phillip Paulwell, to disregard the interconnectivity fee ceiling issued by the Offices of Utilities Regulation (OUR).
 Following a judicial review, it was determined that Paulwell did not have the power to make this decision.
 Digicel appealed the ruling to the Jamaican Supreme Court in 2003 and won.
 OUR appealed the decision to the appellate court, which ruled Paulwell's decision was outside his powers and OUR didn't have to comply with Paulwell's directive.
 Digicel appealed to the Privy Council, Jamaica's final court of appeal, which upheld the appellate court's decision in 2007.

 Digicel appealed the decision to the United Kingdom Privy Council.
 In January 2010, the Council ruled in favour of the OUR, meaning LIME (formerly Cable & Wireless Jamaica) was allowed to keep the J$340 million Digicel had been ordered to pay them by the Jamaican courts.
 In 2015, LIME's parent company acquired Columbus Communications and decided to adopt the brand name FLOW for its consumer-facing business, replacing the LIME name.
 As of May 2016, the LIME name was fully discontinued.